 The popular walk along the narrow spine between the eastern and western branches of Ubud’s Wos Rivers, known as Campuhan Ridge is an easily accessible opportunity not only to stretch your legs and get away from the traffic-clogged streets, it offers stunning vistas and a glimpse of village life.

-The walk can be done as an eight kilometre loop, along the ridge and back through the streets, taking about three hours, or a more commonly as a shorter walk along the ridge and returning the same way — about six kilometres, and if you get tired, there’s always the option to get a taxi back to town.
-The walk begins at the entrance of Warwick Ibah Luxury Villas, just east of the Campuhan Bridge.
+The walk can be done as an eight kilometer loop, along the ridge and back through the streets, taking about three hours, or a more commonly as a shorter walk along the ridge and returning the same way — about six kilometers, and if you get tired, there’s always the option to get a taxi back to town.
+The walk begins at the entrance of Warwick Ibah Luxury Villas, just east of the Campuhan Bridge

 “Ubud is always magical.
 Two years ago I fell in love with this place and it took so much time to finally be back.
 Not taking it for granted now though, and hopefully never will” @whatsthehelen